Slope inequality of fibered surfaces, Morsification conjecture and moduli of curves: Introduction

-\begin{corollary} Let $f\colon S\to B$ be a relatively minimal fibered surface of even genus $g$ such that the gonality of general fibers is $g/2+1$ and any gonality pencil satisfies the Petri condition.
-Assume that any fiber of the relative canonical model of $f$ is reduced.
+\begin{corollary} Let $f\colon S\to B$ be a relatively minimal fibered surface of even genus $g$ such that the gonality of general fibers equals $d=g/2+1$ and any gonality pencil satisfies the Petri condition.
+Assume that any fiber of $f$ satisfies the Morsification conjecture or the Moduli conjecture holds true.
 Then we have